-(3) The annual Work Programme and Budget for the year 2023 needs to be amended for the sixth time in 2023 to:

-a) update the budget on Energy Efficient Technologies in HPC (CALL HORIZON-EUROHPC-JU-2023-ENERGY-04)

-b) include the call and budget on the Support Centre for HPC-powered Artificial Intelligence (AI) Applications

-(4) The Executive Director of the EuroHPC Joint Undertaking submitted the amended Work Programme to the Governing Board.

-(5) In the interest of legal certainty and clarity, an amended annual Work Programme and Budget of the EuroHPC Joint Undertaking for the year 2023 should be adopted by the Governing Board.

-(6) During the 35th Governing Board meeting, the Governing Board agreed on the amended Work Programme and Budget for the year 2023, and
+- (3) The annual Work Programme and Budget for the year 2023 needs to be amended for the fifth time in 2023 to: - a) include the call on Energy Efficient Technologies in HPC (CALL HORIZON-EUROHPC-JU-2023-ENERGY-04) - b) include the call on EuroHPC Virtual Training Academy (DIGITAL-EUROHPC-JU-2023-ACADEMY-02) - c) to update the Budget (Revenue and Expenditure sections) to reflect the reorganisation of credits approved in Work Programme 2023 3rd Amendment (Decision 24.2023) - (4) The Executive Director of the EuroHPC Joint Undertaking submitted the amended Work Programme to the Governing Board. - (5) In the interest of legal certainty and clarity, an amended annual Work Programme and Budget of the EuroHPC Joint Undertaking for the year 2023 should be adopted by the Governing Board. - (6) During the 34th Governing Board meeting, the Governing Board agreed on the amended Work Programme and Budget for the year 2023, and